Smoke detector: Ionization

 An ionization smoke detector uses a radioisotope, typically americium-241, to ionize air; a difference due to smoke is detected and an alarm is generated.
 Ionization detectors are more sensitive to the flaming stage of fires than optical detectors, while optical detectors are more sensitive to fires in the early smouldering stage.

 The smoke detector has two ionization chambers, one open to the air, and a reference chamber which does not allow the entry of particles.
 The radioactive source emits alpha particles into both chambers, which ionizes some air molecules.
 There is a potential difference (voltage) between pairs of electrodes in the chambers; the electrical charge on the ions allows an electric current to flow.
 The currents in both chambers should be the same as they are equally affected by air pressure, temperature, and the ageing of the source.
 If any smoke particles enter the open chamber, some of the ions will attach to the particles and not be available to carry the current in that chamber.
 An electronic circuit detects that a current difference has developed between the open and sealed chambers, and sounds the alarm.
-The circuitry also monitors the battery used to supply or back up power, and sounds an intermittent warning when it nears exhaustion.
-A user-operated test button simulates an imbalance between the ionization chambers, and sounds the alarm if and only if power supply, electronics, and alarm device are functional.
-The current drawn by an ionization smoke detector is low enough for a small battery used as sole or backup power supply to be able to provide power for years without the need for external wiring.
+The circuitry also monitors the battery used to supply or back up power.
+It sounds an intermittent warning when it nears exhaustion.
+A user-operated test button simulates an imbalance between the ionization chambers and sounds the alarm if and only if the power supply, electronics, and alarm device are functional.
+The current drawn by an ionization smoke detector is low enough for a small battery used as a sole or backup power supply to be able to provide power for years without the need for external wiring.